bengomedia/bengo-workflow/README.md

 ## Updating these docs

 Both docs (`README.md` for you, `TEAM-GUIDE.md` for the team) live in the GitHub repo alongside `index.html`.
-Update them whenever a new feature is added — just ask Claude to do it at the end of each build session.
+Always ask Claude to update them at the end of each build session.

 ---